LiTingyu1997/mindaudio/README.md

 ### Install from Source

-The latest version of MindAudio can be installed as follows:
+The latest version of MindSpore AUDIO can be installed as follows:

 ```shell
 git clone https://github.com/mindspore-lab/mindaudio.git